MicrosoftDocs/win32/desktop-src/MsCS/creating-groups.md

 ---
 title: Creating Groups
-description: Creating a group involves adding and configuring the individual resources in the group and adjusting the group's properties so that the group is ready to be brought online.
+description: Creating a group involves adding and configuring the individual resources in the group and adjusting the groups properties so that the group is ready to be brought online.
 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: 'c6309c0e-fe81-4946-a333-efc5d2a7cb48'
+ms.assetid: c6309c0e-fe81-4946-a333-efc5d2a7cb48
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'failover-clustering'
+ms.technology: failover-clustering
 ms.tgt_platform: multiple
+keywords:
-keywords: ["groups Failover Cluster ,creating"]
+- groups Failover Cluster ,creating ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Creating Groups